 Avoid downloading files from sites you don’t trust.
 Many sites offer games and other software you can download onto your smartphone or tablet.
 You should be wary of downloadable software like this, as it could include malicious code.
 If you’re getting files from a supposedly secure site, look for its website certificate first.

-We also encourage you to download the most current version of our app, which is supported by Android and iPhone devices.
+We also encourage you to download the most current version of the Academy Bank Digital Banking app, which is supported by Android and iPhone devices.

 7. Log off when you’re done.